18F/methods/pages/design-studio.md

 ## How to do it

-1. Invite between six and 12 participants: stakeholders, users, and project team members who need to build a shared understanding.
-Provide invitees ahead of time with the design prompt for the session.
+1. Invite between six and 12 participants: stakeholders, users, and team members who need to build a shared understanding.
+Provide the design prompt for the session ahead of time.
 Share applicable research already conducted.
 Unless users will be present, share [personas](../personas/) summarizing what users are trying to do and why.

-2. Bring drawing materials to the meeting.
+2. Bring drawing materials.
 At the start of the meeting, review the design prompt and research you shared.

 3. Distribute drawing materials.
 Ask participants to individually sketch concepts that address the prompt.
 Remind them that anyone can draw and artistic accuracy is not the goal of the exercise.
 15–20 minutes.